Limits of Hodge structures in several variables, II: Preliminaries

-for all $a,p_1$, under which the filtrations $F_j$ on the both sides are identified by the lemma on two filtrations \cite[Proposition (7.2.5)]{DeligneIII} and by the strictness of $F_j$ on $\gr_{F_1}^{p_1}K$ for $j=2,3, \dots, l$.
-Thus we have an isomorphism
+for all $a,p_1$, under which the filtration $F_j$ is identified on the both sides by the lemma on two filtrations \cite[Proposition (7.2.5)]{DeligneIII} and by the strictness of $F_j$ on $\gr_{F_1}^{p_1}K$ for $j=2,3, \dots, l$.
+Thus we have the isomorphism